tetutaro/party_parrot/README.md

 # party_parrot
-I am enthusiastic about the party parrot
+I am enthusiastic about the party parrot.

 Originator: "[Cult of the Party Parrot](https://cultofthepartyparrot.com/)"